curl/curl/docs/cmdline-opts/mptcp.md

 servers, such as mobile networks where a device may switch between WiFi and cellular data or in wired networks with multiple Internet Service Providers.

-## Usage

-To use MPTCP for your connections, add the `--mptcp` option when using `curl'.

-## Requirements

-This feature is currently only supported on Linux starting from kernel 5.6.
-Only TCP connections are modified, hence this option does not effect HTTP/3 (QUIC) connections.
+This option is currently only supported on Linux starting from kernel 5.6.
+Only TCP connections are modified, hence this option does not effect HTTP/3 (QUIC) or UDP connections.

-The server you are connecting to must also support MPTCP.
+The server curl connects to must also support MPTCP.
 If not, the connection seamlessly falls back to TCP.

-## Availability

-The `--mptcp` option is available starting from `curl` version 8.9.0.